 Grace LaCount ’19, a theater major on the acting track at Frostburg State University, was cast in the 2019 production of Scrooge in Rouge at Frostburg.
 Grace is the first from the left in the photo below.

-Grace Mahan '19 completed her freshman year at the University of North Texas as a member of their Honors College with a 4.0, majoring in Psychology with a minor in Human Development and Family Studies.
+Grace Mahan ’19 completed her freshman year at the University of North Texas as a member of their Honors College with a 4.0, majoring in Psychology with a minor in Human Development and Family Studies.
 Grace is a member of UNT’s Chapter of CHAARG, a community of girls that seek new workout experiences together and empower each other.
 She received The Voertman-Androin Memorial Scholarship in Liberal Arts from UNT and will become a member of the Psi Chi International Psychology Honors Society in the fall.
+Grace has also been elected chief of staff of UNT’s Psychology Association's Executive Board.
+She has been offered a position as a certified behavior technician at a children's autism center.

 Brooke Rahnis ’19, a rising sophomore at Stevenson University, has been named to the Dean's List for outstanding academic achievement during the Fall 2019 semester.

-Esther Shin '19 is a rising sophomore at Case Western Reserve University, where she is majoring in computer science.
-Esther was named to the Fall 2019 Dean's List at Case Western.
+Esther Shin ’19 is a rising sophomore at Case Western Reserve University, where she is majoring in computer science.
+Esther was named to the Fall 2019 dean’s list at Case Western.

 Ada Clare Tempert ’19 was featured in Varsity Sports Network’s article entitled, “IND’s Closing Shutters The Game.”
 The article highlighted the history of the Mercy-IND Game.
 Ada spoke of the rare opportunity The Game provided for young women.
 According to Ada, “Female athletes have a hard time getting exposure.
 The guys always get all the attention and people never really look at how hard women have worked within athletics within our education system.
 Both schools have worked so hard to get the attention for that game and now it’s being taken away… People, especially on the men’s side, don’t even really recognize what is being lost in the Baltimore community.
 My heart hurts for the IND community, even though we’re rivals, it was our community, our Catholic community.
 There can only be one winner, but at the end of the day, we’re still one.
 It’s kind of like we’re losing half of our community.
 Now who’s our rival?
 No one will ever hold that place that IND held for a Mercy student, a Mercy alum, or a middle school student going into Mercy.”
 To read the full article, go here.

-Destini Wheeler '19 is a rising sophomore at Howard University where she is majoring in psychology.
-Destini was named to the Spring 2020 Dean's List for maintaining a grade point average of at least 3.0, based on a minimum load of 14 credits for the semester.
+Destini Wheeler ’19 is a rising sophomore at Howard University where she is majoring in psychology.
+Destini was named to the Spring 2020 dean’s list for maintaining a grade point average of at least 3.0, based on a minimum load of 14 credits for the semester.
 She is also a member of the psychology club and the photography club at Howard.

 Maria Breschi Lombardo '64, P'02 was named to the University of Maryland St. Joseph Medical Center Profiles of Compassion Society for her commitment to clinical excellence, quality care, compassion, and safe practices.
 Maria is highly respected for her significant clinical and leadership qualities and for fostering a culture consistent with the mission, vision, and values of University of Maryland St. Joseph Medial Center.